Aggregated output

 Output format in result file

-The translation between the input flow variable name and the format in the the output file is given in the table below:
+The input flow variable names are mapped to the names in the output file in the following way:

 • waterlevel - s1